 Overall, Fall is a thrill ride that will have you on the edge of your seat.
 The faults it has will likely be masked by feelings of terror.
 Not only that, but you’ll likely appreciate the cinematography and the outstanding performances of Grace Caroline Currey and Virginia Gardner in the lead roles.
 The film serves as a welcome surprise for me because I wasn’t sure what I’d think of it, and I came away having enjoyed every scary minute.

 Fall was released in US theaters on August 12, 2022.
 The film will be available to watch in the US on digital and on demand on September 27, and on Blu-ray & DVD on October 18.
-In the UK, it will be released on Digital Home Premiere on October 3.
+In the UK, it will be released on Home Premiere on October 3 and on Digital Platforms on November 14.